 OK …. hands up ….
 I have converted to the organisational skills of Marie Kondo.
-The start of the new year was the perfect time to get my house in order and Marie Kondo was the lady to help me.
-I am not a hoarder, but it was time for the Fifi Friendly household to feel a little more organised and a little less cluttered …. actually a heck of a lot less cluttered.
+I am no hoarder, but I am prone to a bit of mess when life gets busy.
+Especially in my bedroom, it is always the last place I tidy up!
+The start of the new year is always the perfect time to get my house in order and Marie Kondo is the lady to helped me out for the last few years.
+It is time again for the Fifi Friendly household to feel a little more organised and a little less cluttered …. actually a heck of a lot less cluttered.
 If you are wondering who is Marie Kondo then now is probably the time for you to head on over to your search engine and type in any of the following -: Who is Marie Kondo?
 What is KonMari?
 The Japanese art of de-cluttering.
 Feel free to join us back here when you are ready.

-My first experience of Marie Kondo’s KonMari Method was watching some of her videos on YouTube.
+My first experience of Marie Kondo’s KonMari Method was watching some of her videos on YouTube a few years ago.
 I became transfixed by how she folded and organised clothes.
 Fairly quickly afterwards I started to organise the kid’s drawers using her techniques.
 Kondo’s philosophy starts by looking at items to see if they bring you joy or not.
 If it does, you keep it.
 If it does not …. sayonara!!
 Tackling the kid’s clothes seemed to be more a case of what actually fitted them and getting rid of items that did not.

 One of my favourite parts of the philosophy has to be the KonMari vertical folding technique where every item has a place, is neat and easily accessible.
 Eh ….
 I never thought that I would ever be able to say that about anything in my kid’s rooms.
 If I wanted another reason to get my Marie Kondo on, this method actually saves me time when getting the kids ready each morning.
 Where can I sign up?
 With my Marie Kondo test ground completed, it was time to tackle the rest of the house!